miahj1/data-viz-healy/README.md

 The archived code however has a few issues:
 + I wasn't too strapped to organize the code: however, there are relevant headings for each chapter.
-+ The few quizzes included in the book: I intentionally skipped over.
++ The few quizzes included in the book are intentionally skipped over.
 + There may be 1 or 2 errors in the code from the book that I was not able to resolve.